 Another crucial use of swap space is that it can be used as a single contiguous memory by the OS.
 Hence, it also reduces I/O operations to read or write a file.

-Swap space is available in Windows and Linus-based operating systems by default.
+Swap space is available in Windows and Linux-based operating systems by default.
 The amount of swap space generally equals twice the RAM of the system.
 Moreover, the user has the option to increase or decrease it based on the requirements.

 4. Difference Between Virtual Memory and Swap Space